s0rta/revengate-new/roadmap.md

   - [x] seen_locs are saved
   - [x] anims are flushed when restoring
   - [x] flying HP labels are not saved
-  - [ ] starting inventory is not resurected upon restore
+  - [x] starting inventory is not resurected upon restore
+  - [ ] action highlights are refreshed properly (mem looks at id rather than references?)
 - [ ] bug: Exploring fails to update `me.dest` when running the live debugger on Android
 - [ ] Seeking is easier to resolve even is the target keeps moving
 - [ ] web export